Googleoy/Mastering-DevSecOps/Day 24 Ansible-Part-4 DynamicInventory_AWX/README.md

 # Ansible Dynamic Inventory and Ansible Tower

+"Anible Dynamic Inventory" title with Attractive Font for youtube Thumbnail

 This guide explains how to use **Ansible Dynamic Inventory**  for managing dynamic environments, such as those involving auto-scaling groups.
 Unlike static inventory, dynamic inventory adapts to infrastructure changes, such as scaling up or down during load variations.

 ---